Information for Schools

 These sessions will run between 10.30am-12.30pm and 12.30-2.30pm.

 The Schools Day session for years 7-12 will be aimed more toward careers where students will be able to freely explore the festival.
-Students will have access to hands-on activities in the expo area, workshops and stage presentations.
+Students will have access to hands-on workshops and activities in the expo area.
 This session will run for 1.5 hours from 9.00-10.30am.

 There will be times during the schedule when students will be broken up into smaller groups of 5-10.
 We recommend organising these groups before your arrival and allowing for one adult supervisor for each smaller group.

-On arrivalOn arrival you will be briefed by a festival guide.
+On arrivalOn arrival confirmed schools will be briefed by a festival guide.
 Please ensure you arrive 20 minutes prior to the commencement of your session to allow time for the briefing and to familiarise yourself with the festival layout.

 We will be holding a pre-event briefing for teachers at a city venue.
 The briefing aims to familiarise teachers with the program and festival procedures to ensure students get the most out of their time at the festival.

-We warmly invite students, teachers and staff to also attend the festival's public day on Saturday 10th August to experience the event at your leisure.
+We warmly invite students, teachers and staff to also attend the festival's public day to experience the event at your leisure.